m50d/m50d.github.com/_posts/2017-12-25-ladies-day.md

 ![](/isolated.jpg)

 And once again, Best Girl steals the show.
-Still reeling with the realisation that she genuinely cares for Kira, Flay is suddenly forced to confront his (assumed) death.
+Still reeling with the realisation that she genuinely cares for Kira, Flay is suddenly forced to confront his (assumed) death - alone.